SugiPHP/Container/README.md

 Note that there is no `unlock()` method.

-## Using Container as Array
+## Array Access

 Container implements build in PHP ArrayAccess class, which means that you can store, fetch, check and delete values using array notation

 ```php
 <?php